-If you need either, you can pick up straw or hay bales at Wells Brothers.
-Create your autumn lawn display or use as seating for the hayride or around the bonfire.
-Just be careful around fire.
+You can pick up straw and hay bales at Wells Brothers.
+Use these bales to create your autumn lawn display or use it for seating for a hayride or around a bonfire.
+Be sure to use caution around fire.
 Straw works great as an insulator for outside pets.
 It is not recommended to use straw as equine bedding, as horses may eat it, causing digestive problems.
 Got bare spots in your yard or around the barn?
 Put some straw down to keep the mud to a minimum.

 Wells Brothers also offers straw bale rental.
-Straw sells for $10.50 a bale and if you bring it back in sellable condition we refund you $4.00.
-For a straw bale to be in sellable condition it must be dry (damp is not dry) with no stains and both tie wires intact with the original receipt.
+At the current time, straw sells for $11.50 a bale.
+If you bring it back in sellable condition, we refund you $5.00.
+For a straw bale to be in sellable condition it must be dry (damp is not dry) with no stains and with both tie wires intact along with the original receipt.
 Give us a call at 972-424-8516 to find out more about our straw rental program.